 (Fabaceae family, Mimosoideae subfamily, Acacieae tribe, genius Acacia, Acaciella, Mariosousa, Senegalia et Vachellia)

-State of the collection : We currently have on site 223 taxa of the tribe Acacieae, out of 389 that we think we can cultivate within a total of 1682.
+State of the collection : We currently have on site 218 taxa of the tribe Acacieae.
+We have become an honorary member of the Acacia Study Group of Australia and share our research results.